xiw019/fa21-cse110-lab4/expose/javascript/part2.md

 H. '3' - undefined = NaN, since it is illegal to do such operation

 ### q14
+A. '2' > 1 ,true, it is because '2' is treated as integer 2
+B. '2' < '12', false,
+C. 2 == ‘2' , true, since '2' is treated as integer 2

 ### q15
+The difference between '==' and '===' is that, == allows the data type change but === will return false as long as the data type is not matched.

 ### q16
 Please refer to part2-question16.js

 ### q17

+### q18
+Please refer to part2-question18.js

+### q19
+Output is 1,4,3,2.
+It is because the code will delay the function in 'setTimeout()' by a dedicated number.
+Thus it prints 1,4 first.
+And since log(3) has a shorter delay time, it is printed right after 4.